swiftlang/swift-evolution/proposals/0nnn-section-control.md

 ```

 For the ELF file format specifically, the compiler will also emit a “section index” into produced object files, containing an entry about each custom section used in the compilation.
 This is a solution to an ELF specific problem where the behavior of ELF linkers and loaders means that sections are not easily discoverable at runtime.

+> Note: The intention is that the `@section` and `@used` attributes are to be used rarely and only by specific use cases; high-level application code should not need to use them directly and instead should rely on libraries, macros and other abstractions over the low-level attributes.

+> The scope of this proposal is limited to compile-time behavior and compile-time control.
+We expect that full user-facing solutions for features like linker sets, test discovery or plugins will also require runtime implementations to discover and iterate the contents of custom sections, possibly from multiple modules.
+This proposal makes sure to provide the right building blocks and artifacts in binaries for the runtime components, but doesn’t prescribe the shape of those.
+However, it is providing a significant step towards generalized and safe high-level mechanisms for those use cases.
+See the discussion in [Runtime discovery of data in custom sections](#runtime-discovery-of-data-in-custom-sections) and [Linker sets, plugins as high-level APIs](#linker-sets-plugins-as-high-level-apis) in Future Directions.

 ## Detailed design